Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Numerical Experiments

-We demonstrate that the sketched operation is straightforward and can be easily extended to existing deep models without modifying the architectures.
-All of our experiments were performed with a NVIDIA RTX 4060ti GPU, alongside with \texttt{DeepInv} toolbox\footnote{\url{https://deepinv.github.io/deepinv/}}.
-All the compared methods are implemented in PyTorch and optimized by Adam~\citep{kingma2014adam}, for which we set the learning rate to $5 \times 10^{-4}$.
-We train all comparing methods over 5,000 iterations for CT and 10,000 iterations for MRI.
+To provide a comprehensive comparison, we implemented several methods for these two applications: Deep Image Prior, standard EI, and the proposed sketched EI.
+In both EI based methods, we also demonstrated the effect of TTT.
+In both experiments, we used a U-Net~\cite{ronneberger2015u} to build $\mathcal{F}_{\theta}$ as suggested in~\cite{chen2021equivariant}.
+We also use the residual U-Net architecture for all counterpart learning methods to ensure fair comparison.
+To implement the EI regularization in both examples, we choose $\mathcal{G}$ to be the group of rotations that span from 1 to 360 degrees (with $\vert \mathcal{G} \vert = 360$).
+All of our experiments were performed with a NVIDIA RTX 4060ti GPU, along with \texttt{DeepInv} toolbox\footnote{\url{https://deepinv.github.io/deepinv/}}.
+All these methods were implemented in PyTorch and optimized by Adam~\cite{kingma2014adam}, for which we set the learning rate to $5 \times 10^{-4}$.
+We trained all the methods over 5,000 iterations for CT and 10,000 iterations for MRI.

+It should also be noted that in TTT, we tested two strategies: (1) to adapt all the network parameters in the reconstruction model; (2) to update only the BatchNorm layers in the model.
+In addition, to ensure a fair comparison, hyper-parameters in all the considered methods are either manually tuned to optimality or automatically selected as described in the references.